dougeby/IntuneDocs/intune/administrative-templates-windows.md

 When managing devices in your organization, you want to create a group of settings that are applied to different device groups.
 For example, you have several device groups.
 For GroupA, you want to assign a specific set of settings.
 For GroupB, you want to assign a different set of settings.
 You also want a simple view of the settings you can configure.

 You can complete this task using **Administrative Templates** in Microsoft Intune.
 The administrative templates include hundreds of settings that control features in Internet Explorer, Microsoft Office programs, remote desktop, access to OneDrive, use a picture password or PIN to sign in, and more.
 These templates are similar to group policy (GPO) settings in Active Directory (AD), and are [ADMX-backed settings](https://docs.microsoft.com/windows/client-management/mdm/understanding-admx-backed-policies) that use XML.
-But, the templates in Intune are 100% cloud-based, and offer a more simple and straight-forward way to configure the settings, and find the settings you want.
+But, the templates in Intune are 100% cloud-based.
+They offer a more simple and straight-forward way to configure the settings, and find the settings you want.

-**Administrative Templates** are built-in to Intune, and don't require any customizations, including using OMA-URI.
+**Administrative Templates** are built in to Intune, and don't require any customizations, including using OMA-URI.
 As part of your mobile device management (MDM) solution, use these template settings as a one-stop shop to manage your Windows 10 devices.

 This article lists the steps to create a template for Windows 10 devices, and shows how to filter all the available settings in Microsoft Intune.
 When you create the template, it creates a device configuration profile.
 You can then assign or deploy this profile to Windows 10 devices in your organization.

 ## Create a template

-1. In to the [Azure portal](https://portal.azure.com), select **All services** > filter on **Intune** > select **Intune**.
+1. In the [Azure portal](https://portal.azure.com), select **All services** > filter on **Intune** > select **Intune**.
 2. Select **Device configuration** > **Profiles** > **Create profile**.
 3. Enter the following properties: